 Don’t drink and/or use drugs then drive.
 Although there is an alcohol limit for driving in New Zealand, it is best to not drink and drive at all.

-Parallel parking on the side of the road must be in the same direction of the traffic flow.
+Parallel parking on the side of the road must be in the same direction as the traffic flow.

-If you get it wrong, by parking the wrong way or by being an idiot like the driver pictures, you will get a NZ$40 fine.
+If you get it wrong, by parking the wrong way you will get an NZ$40 fine.

 Stick to the speed limit

 There are signs on New Zealand’s roads indicating the maximum speed you can drive on that road.

 Obviously, it’s not a challenge to reach that speed limit, some roads are windy or the weather can be bad so keep your speed accordingly.

 New Zealand speed limits are measured in km per hour.
 On most of the rural roads, the limit is 100km/h.
 In urban areas, it tends to be 50km/h.
 The white sign with a black line through it indicates the national speed limit, which is 100km/h.
 You will also see recommended speeds for sharp corners signposted.

 Extra hazards you might find in New Zealand are the winter conditions, animals on the road, and gravel roads.
 The slippery surface sign shows that the road is hazardous when wet or icy.
 Keep your speed down and avoid braking suddenly.
 If you are going through a snowy mountain pass or driving up a mountain to a ski field, for example, make sure you have chains and know how to fit them before tackling the snow.